-ARTICLE 17 AMENDMENT AND INTERPRETATION OF ANTI-DOPING RULES
+ARTICLE 17 - AMENDMENT AND INTERPRETATION OF THE RULES

 - 17.1 These Rules may be amended from time to time by the IOC Executive Board.
 The English version of these Rules shall prevail. - 17.2 These Rules shall be governed by Swiss law and the Olympic Charter. - 17.3 Nothing in these Rules shall be interpreted as to limit or waive any rights granted to Anti-Doping Organizations to conduct their anti-doping activities under applicable laws. - 17.4 The headings used for the various Parts and Articles of these Rules are for convenience only and shall not be deemed part of the substance of these Rules or to affect in any way the language of the provisions to which they refer.
-The masculine gender used in relation to any physical Person shall, unless there is a specific provision to the contrary, be understood as including the feminine gender. - 17.5 The Code and the International Standards shall be considered integral parts of these Rules and shall prevail in case of conflict.

-- 17.6 These Rules have been adopted pursuant to the applicable provisions of the Code and shall be interpreted in a manner that is consistent with applicable provisions of the Code.
+The masculine gender used in relation to any physical Person shall, unless there is a specific provision to the contrary, be understood as including the feminine gender. - 17.5 The Code and the International Standards shall be considered integral parts of these Rules and shall prevail in case of conflict. - 17.6 These Rules have been adopted pursuant to the applicable provisions of the Code and shall be interpreted in a manner that is consistent with applicable provisions of the Code.
 The Introduction and Appendices shall be considered an integral part of these Rules.
 In the event that these Rules do not cover an issue arising in connection with such Rules, the relevant provisions from the Code shall apply mutatis mutandis.
-For the sake of clarity, in the event that there are any inconsistencies or lacunae within these Rules, such inconsistencies or lacunae shall be resolved so as to carry out the spirit of the Code and these Rules. - 17.7 The comments annotating various provisions of the Code are incorporated by reference into these Rules, shall be treated as if set out in full herein, and shall be used to interpret these Rules. - 17.8 In the event that there is any conflict between these Rules and the CAS Anti-Doping Division Rules, such conflict shall be resolved so as to carry out the spirit of both sets of rules in a reasonable manner.
+For the sake of clarity, in the event that there are any inconsistencies or lacunae within these Rules, such inconsistencies or lacunae shall be resolved so as to carry out the spirit of the Code and these Rules. - 17.7 The comments annotating various provisions of the Code are incorporated by reference into these Rules, shall be treated as if set out in full herein, and shall be used to interpret these Rules. - 17.8 In the event that there is any conflict between these Rules and the CASCode of Sports-Related Arbitration, such conflict shall be resolved by the President of the relevant Division of the CAS, or the Panel, so as to carry out the spirit of both sets of rules in a reasonable manner.

-APPENDIX 1 DEFINITIONS
+APPENDIX 1 - DEFINITIONS